MSF UK's cookies notice

 |PREF||Stores settings like your preferred language or text size.||Two years|

 We use Google analytics to see how our site is performing e.g. what articles are read, how many donations we receive and where visitors come from.
-The full list of Google Analytics cookies are below.Google analytics collects no personal data or IP addresses.
+The full list of Google Analytics cookies are below.Google analytics collects no personal data.

 |Visitor ID: _utma||Contains a unique ID, the date and time of first visit and total no of visits made.||Two years|